 The core curricula have been kept to a minimum in order to allow each student the time to define a program of elective courses that are tailored to their research interest.
 Some of the most common and relevant electives are indicated within the different curricula by an asterisk (\).
 In addition, to help prepare for research on these diverse topics, Joint Program students may choose elective courses from the offerings of any MIT or WHOI department and cross-registration is available with Harvard.
 The list of possible elective is thus very extensive.
-Students are encouraged to consult the sample curricula as well as the appropriate course catalogues.
-Students are expected to define their own, personal paths through an elective course program, with advice from their major advisor and other academic staff members.
+Students are encouraged to consult the sample curricula as well as the appropriate course program, with advice from their major advisor and other academic staff members.